 My husband and kids loved couldn’t stop talking about how good this was!
 It’s so light and airy, with the perfect amount of sweet strawberry flavor.
 I can see myself cooling off with this tasty treat all summer long!
 It really is like a cool, creamy cloud of strawberry goodness.

-Be sure to save this to your favorite board on Pinterest so you can find it later!
+Be sure to save this recipe for Strawberry Cloud Cups to your favorite Pinterest board for later.

 - 1 tablespoon sugar